SLU-biochar/biochar-systems-dev/content/en/case-studies/6-water-filter-sweden.md

 ---
-title: "Biochar water filters"
+title: "Biochar water filters (Sweden)"
 description: "
 This research project is ongoing.
-The aim is to compare biochar filters to a conventional technology for smallscale, onsite wastewater treatment.

-" # a text describing the motivations, the context, the research questions, attratively
+The aim is to compare biochar filters to a conventional technology for smallscale, onsite wastewater treatment." # a text describing the motivations, the context, the research questions, attratively
 draft: false
 image : "case-studies/wwt.png"
 weight : 8